iconfu/svg-sprite-inject/README.md

 ## Usage

-call SvgSpriteInject(pathToSvg) to inject an SVG sprite.
+Call SvgSpriteInject(pathToSvg) to inject an SVG sprite.

 ```